Pair's disappearance in Brazil's Amazon tied to 'fish mafia'

 The only known suspect in the disappearances is fisherman Amarildo da Costa de Oliveira, also known as Pelado, who is under arrest.
 According to accounts by Indigenous people who were with Pereira and Phillips, he brandished a rifle at them the day before the pair disappeared.
 He denies any wrongdoing and said military police tortured him to try to get a confession, his family told the Associated Press..

-Pereira, who previously led the government’s Indigenous agency, known as FUNAI, has taken part in several operations against illegal fishing.
+Pereira, who previously led the local bureau of the government’s Indigenous agency, known as FUNAI, has taken part in several operations against illegal fishing.
 In such operations, as a rule the fishing gear is seized or destroyed, while the fishermen are fined and briefly detained.
 Only the Indigenous can legally fish in their territories.

 “The crime’s motive is some personal feud over fishing inspection,” the mayor of Atalaia do Norte, Denis Paiva, speculated to reporters without providing more details.